-Tests on development silicon (very tentatively) indicate that for some applications this reaches about 80% of the performance of an A100.
+Tests show that for some applications this reaches about 80% of the performance of an A100.

-We should keep in mind though, that the A100 is two years older than this, NVIDIAs current flagship GPU is the H100.
+We should keep in mind though, that the A100 is four years old, NVIDIAs current flagship GPU is the H100, soon to be replaced by Blackwell.